nautes-labs/website/src/en/guide/user-guide/cluster.md

 2. Use the curl command or other tools to execute the API request to register a physical cluster.
 After the request is successful, the physical cluster will be registered as a deployment runtime cluster to the tenant management cluster, and components such as ArgoCD, ArgoRollouts, ExternalSecret, HNC, and Vault-agent will be installed in the physical cluster.
 For the example of the physical cluster resource file, refer to the physical cluster property example  in the [Register Physical Cluster](deploy-an-application.md#register-physical-cluster) section.

-> If your account is a member of the tenant configuration repository and has write access to the `main` branch, you can register runtime clusters.
+> If your account is a member of the tenant configuration repository and has write permission to the `main` branch, you can register runtime clusters.

 ## Register Virtual Cluster（API）